 Currently, UAVs are used as monitoring and mapping tools, providing a bird's-eye view of any situation.
 This allows for faster, more efficient, and less costly evaluation of a project or work site.
-For example, in the Maritime industry, UAVs are utilized primarily to perform monitoring tasks, such as enabling a ship's maintenance officer to survey the hull of the ship for potential leaks and damages without having to physically send a boat to investigate 10.
-In mere minutes,
+For example, in the Maritime industry, UAVs are utilized primarily to perform monitoring tasks, such as enabling a ship's maintenance officer to survey the hull of the ship for potential leaks and damages without having to physically send a boat to investigate20.
+In mere minutes, a drone equipped with advanced camera sensors sends a crystal-clear image to the officer who is then able to inspect the site and evaluate the need for maintenance.

-Furthermore, the European Union Airspace Safety Agency had recently approved Nordic Unmanned as the first European Light UAS Operator Certificate (LUC)11.
+Furthermore, the European Union Airspace Safety Agency had recently approved Nordic Unmanned as the first European Light UAS Operator Certificate (LUC)21.
 Following the certification, Nordic Unmanned was able to perform drone operations beyond the visual line of sight (BVLOS) within all EASA member countries.
 In turn, this allowed Nordic Unmanned to deploy their UAVs on behalf of Lithuanian authorities in maritime pollution patrolling operations.
 Following the application of UAV maritime pollution patrols, the Lithuanian authorities reported that the percentages of inspected ships rose from 25% to 70-80% of the ships entering Lithuanian waters.
 Among these ships, the Lithuanian authorities identified more than 10 cases of non-compliant vessels and have handed out a 10,000 EUR fine to a shipping company for Sulphur pollution.

-6.2 Visual Content Analysis
+3.2 Visual Content Analysis